-The measurements of the triple gauge couplings (TGCs) from the diboson process $(e^+e^- \to WW)$ play an important role in the Higgs boson coupling analysis under the EFT framework.
-Focusing on CP-even dimension-six operators, the modifications to the triple gauge vertices from new physics can be parameterized by three anomalous TGC parameters (aTGCs), conventionally denoted as $\delta g{1,Z}$, $\delta \kappa{\gamma}$ and λ{Z} [76, 77].
+The measurements of the triple gauge couplings (TGCs) from the diboson process $(e^+e^- \rightarrow WW)$ play an important role in the Higgs boson coupling analysis under the EFT framework.
+Focusing on CP-even dimension-six operators, the modifications to the triple gauge vertices from new physics can be parametrized by three anomalous TGC parameters (aTGCs), conventionally denoted as $\delta g{1,Z}$ , $\delta \kappa{\gamma}$ and $\lambda{Z}$ [74, 75].
 Among them, $\delta g{1,Z}$ and $\delta \kappa{\gamma}$ are generated by operators that also contribute to the Higgs boson processes.
-At 250 GeV, the cross section of $e^+e^- \to WW$ is almost two orders of magnitude larger than the one of the Higgsstrahlung process.
+At 240 GeV, the cross section of $e^+e^- \rightarrow WW$ is almost two orders of magnitude larger than the one of the Higgsstrahlung process.
 The measurements of the diboson process thus provide strong constraints on the operators that generate the aTGCs.
 A dedicated study on the TGC measurements at CEPC is not available at the current moment.
-We thus perform a simplified analysis to estimate the precision reaches on the aTGCs.
-Our results are shown in Table 13.
+A simplified analysis is thus performed to estimate the precision reaches on the aTGCs.
+The results are shown in Table 13.
 The analysis roughly follows the methods in Refs.
-[64, 78].
-We use only the WW events in the semi-leptonic (electron or muon) channel, which has good event reconstructions and also a sizable branching fraction ($\approx 29\%$).
-In particular, the production polar angle, as well as the two decay angles of the leptonic W, can be fully reconstructed, which contain important information on the aTGCs.
+[63, 76].
+Only the WW events in the semi-leptonic (electron or muon) channel are used, which have good event reconstructions and also a sizable branching fraction ( $\approx 29\%$ ).
+In particular, the production polar angle. as well as the two decay angles of the leptonic W, can be fully reconstructed, which contain important information on the aTGCs.
 The two decay angles of the hadronic W can only be reconstructed with a two-fold ambiguity.
-We perform a χ^2 fit of the three aTGC parameters to the binned distribution of all five angles and extract the one-sigma precision of the three aTGCs as well as the correlations among them.
-Without a detailed simulation study, we only assume a signal selection efficiency of 80%, and do not consider the effects of systematics and backgrounds, assuming they are under control after the selection cuts.
-(Can remove the following if we do not want to directly compare with ILC.)
-Our results are comparable with the ones of ILC 250 GeV in Ref.
-[65], which agrees with our expectation since the lack of the longitudinal beam polarization at CEPC is compensated with a larger luminosity.
-We also note that in the TGC analysis at ILC $500 \,\mathrm{GeV}$ [79], the selection efficiency of WW events in the semi-leptonic channel is around 70%, while the number of background events is much smaller than the signal one after all
+A $\chi^2$ fit of the three aTGC parameters to the binned distribution of all five angles is performed, from which the one-sigma precisions of the three aTGCs as well as the correlations among them are extracted.
+A signal selection efficiency of 80% is assumed.
+The effects of systematics and backgrounds are not considered, assuming they are under control after the selection cuts.